The Can Opener

 At the corner of Gregson and Peabody streets in Durham, North Carolina skulks what at first glance appears to be an innocent railroad trestle – but this is no ordinary trestle.
 It is sinister and cunning and will mercilessly scalp any vehicle too high and mighty for its own good.
 It is infamously known amongst the locals and truckers as The Can Opener.

-This architectural dysfunction occurs because approximately 100 years ago at the time of its… erection, so to speak, no building standards regarding vertical clearance were in place.
+This architectural dysfunction occurs because it was designed in the 1920s and finally built in 1940, when there were no uniform clearances, and when vehicles weren’t as large.
 So the bridge stands a mere 11 feet 8 inches above the road, more than 2 feet below current minimum clearance standards, making it dangerously low for modern trucks to pass safely beneath without a cacophonous and melodramatic shave off the top.

 The North Carolina Department of Transportation is responsible for care and maintenance of the road; however, they’re in a bit of a quandary.
 Nestled beneath the pavement is a 100-year-old sewer main.
 ‘Nuff said.

-Update as of October 2019: The city of Durham announced officials will be raising the clearance of the bridge in late-October/early-November of 2019.
+Update as of December 2019: The city of Durham raised the clearance of the bridge eight inches in November, but this slight lift still recently trimmed the top of a truck.